nomssi/ABAP-to-PlantUML/sequence diagram/README.md

 ## Setup
 Three steps are needed to override the standard behavior:

-1. Create a new Include YY_SATRA_INCLUDE using the code corresponging to you Netweaver release 7.31, 7.40 or later
+1. Create a new Include YY_SATRA_INCLUDE using the code corresponging to your Netweaver release 7.31, 7.40 or later

 2. In class builder for class CL_ATRA_UML_HANDLING